 - Allergies – While some people are allergic to dogs, some dogs are summer from the same allergy ailments that plague us, humans.
-Whether your dog is hypersensitive to pollen, dust, food, or anything else, allergies can frequently produce skin conditions, such as skin irritation, leading to hair loss.
+Whether your dog is hypersensitive to pollen, dust, food, or anything else, allergies can frequently cause a skin condition, such as skin irritation, leading to hair loss.

-- Stress – Although we may sometimes envy the life of a dog—eating, getting pets, and playing all day long?
-Yes, please!—that doesn’t mean your canine friend doesn’t have worries of his own.
+Stress – Although as a pet parent we may sometimes envy the life of a dog—eating, getting pets, and playing all day long?
+Yes , please!—that doesn’t mean your canine friend doesn’t have worries of his own.
 A change in environment such as a move, a trauma, or even just a trip to the vet can cause stress for your pup.
-The resulting stress hormones can make a physiological impact on your dog’s body leading to shedding.
+The resulting stress hormones can make a physiological impact on their bodies, which in turn can lead to excessive dog shedding.

 - Pregnancy – Your vacuum might be working overtime on fur-covered carpets if your pet is expecting!
 When a dog becomes pregnant, her body directs calcium and minerals to her growing pups instead of maintaining her fur coat, resulting in a bit of extra fluff on the couch.

 Some dogs with significant hair loss may be suffering from particularly frightening diseases such as cancer or an immune disease.
 Before you start panicking, these scenarios are particularly rare and involve other obvious symptoms.
 The truth is, if your dog is experiencing a lot of shedding , but appears perfectly healthy, there’s no need to worry yourself.

 Beyond medical conditions, what else could cause shedding?